ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     event Sync(uint112 reserve0, uint112 reserve1);
 ```

-Finally, `Sync` is emitted every time tokens are added or withdrawn, regardless of the reason, to provide the latest reserve information.
+Finally, `Sync` is emitted every time tokens are added or withdrawn, regardless of the reason, to provide the latest reserve information
+(and therefore the exchange rate).

 #### Setup Functions {#pair-setup}